ucdavis/FairMLCourse/Blog.md

 If you are having trouble installing the packages, please contact me soon.
 Here is some information beyond what is in my R tutorial.

 * Installed packages reside on your own laptop, not on the OMSI server.
+(Nor will they be on CSIF; and note that you will not be using CSIF during quizzes.)

 * One typically specifies a directory in which one wishes to install packages.
 I always use **~/R**, i.e. R in my home directory.
 * When later calling **library()**, again R needs to know where your packages are.
 You can specify that with the **lib.loc** argument.